-The stable outlook reflects our expectation that, in the next two years, the FNFA will continue the strong pace of its loan growth to First Nations in Canada that it has had since the authority began lending in 2012.
-We believe that First Nations' financing needs, which far surpass the FNFA's current lending capacity, will facilitate this growth well past the rating horizon.
+The stable outlook reflects our view that the FNFA will continue increasing its loans to First Nations in Canada in the next two years, as it has since the authority began lending in 2012.
+We believe that First Nations' financing needs, which far surpass the FNFA's current lending capacity, will facilitate this growth well beyond the outlook horizon.
 In turn, this expansion will reaffirm the authority's policy role, and its strong and supportive relationship with the Government of Canada, without jeopardizing the FNFA's strong financial profile.
-During this period, we expect the authority's liquid assets to grow in line with liabilities such that the FNFA maintains adequate liquidity ratios and continued access to Canada's deep and diversified bond market.
+During this period, we expect the authority's liquid assets to increase in line with liabilities such that the FNFA maintains strong liquidity ratios and continued access to Canada's deep and diversified bond market.